Taking Turns, Three Brothers Theatre, Waukegan, Illinois:

 A brilliant, creative teenager with autism and his family are all in the special needs trenches as Pierce fights to balance his fascinating inner reality with getting over the hurdles of daily life.

 4W/4M Set is a family living room and dining room.
-Produced, Clockwise Theatre, 2011
+Produced, Clockwise Theatre, 2011.
+Upcoming production at Magnetic Theatre in North Carolina, September 2018.

 Another Piece of Cake